 The date for annual restricted stock and stock option awards is pre-set on the scheduled date of the Committee meeting immediately following the release of our annual financial results.
-The exercise price for stock options is determined on the date the Committee approves the awards and is set as the average of the high and low trading prices on that date.
+The exercise price for stock options is determined on the date awards are approved by the Committee and is set as the average of the high and low trading prices on that date.